-The holidays are approaching — and immediately following them is a brand-new year with a new opportunity to commit (or recommit) to fitness and health.
+A brand-new year is a new opportunity to commit (or recommit) to fitness and health.
 You may want to jump-start that process for friends and family with one of the myriad fitness trackers and gadgets on the market, but which one should you choose?

 We've combed through the reviews and have even done some of our own testing to pick out great gift options for everyone from swimmers and runners to the sleep-deprived and sunburned.
 These devices will get your loved ones moving despite dreary Januaries and Februaries still ahead.